tian1327/SWAT/README.md

 </div>

 Our work adapt a pretrained Vision-Language Model (VLM) and retrieve relevant pretraining images to boost few-shot recognition performance.
-To mitigate the problems of `domain gap` and `imbalanced distribution` of retrieved data, we propose a novel **Stage-Wise Augmented fineTuning (SWAT)** method, which outperforms previous methods by >10% in accuracy.
+To mitigate the `domain gap` and `imbalanced distribution` problems of retrieved data, we propose a novel **Stage-Wise Augmented fineTuning (SWAT)** method, which outperforms previous few-shot recognition methods by >10% in accuracy.

 ![teaser](assets/teaser_v7.png)